National Frozen Yogurt Day

 Celebrating National Frozen Yogurt Day

-To celebrate this holiday, all a person has to do is to obtain their favorite type of frozen yogurt.
-Frozen yogurt can be bought at a specialty shop, a grocery store, or a person can opt to make their own at home.
-No matter how a person celebrates it, however, they should be sure to use the hashtag #NationalFrozenYogurtDay on their social media feeds to let everyone know that they’re enjoying this tasty frozen treat.
+To celebrate this holiday, all one has to do is obtain their favorite type of frozen yogurt.
+Frozen yogurt can be bought at a specialty shop, a grocery store, or one can opt to make their own at home.
+No matter how one celebrates it, however, they should be sure to use the hashtag #NationalFrozenYogurtDay on their social media feeds to let everyone know that they’re enjoying this tasty frozen treat.

 When is it?